 END OF ROUND SCORING AND RESET

 Next is scoring, and this can get daunting because there is lots of math.
 As you can see from your grid, it is a 5×5 square.
 Each tile is worth one point, but if it is part of a row or a column with more titles touching it, it is then worth more points.
 Start in the top corner and go space by space.
-Every time there is a tile, calculate its points and then move to the next space.
+Every time there is a tile that was just placed that round, calculate its points and then move to the next space.
 If it has one to the left and right (row of three) and one above it (column of two) it is worth 5 points (3 + 2).
 You take your total and then you subtract and minus points from the bottom.
 Move your scorekeeping piece at the top up the number of points you get that round.

 As you go along, it gets harder and harder to fill rows but the points get more and more lucrative.
 And this leads to the most difficult thing you will encounter via this how to play Azul guide.